Eazy-Ops/Apidocs/docs/index.md

 # EazyOps API Documentation

 ## Overview

-The EazyOps API provides programmatic access to user authentication, organization/project/resource cost reports, and strategic recommendations for cloud cost optimization.
+Welcome to the EazyOps API!
+Our API provides programmatic access to your cloud cost and resource data, enabling you to automate cost optimization workflows, build custom reports, and integrate EazyOps with your existing tools.

 This document covers: